ZachLebowitz038/Zach-1/readme.md

 the UI of making my own GitHub project previously.
 The Introduction to GitHub article on Canvas was quite helpful, despite how simple it might be to a more experienced coder.
-I honestly could not find the **"Add file"** button at first, before realizing I had to make a new repository.
+I honestly could not find the **"Add file"** button at first, before realizing I had to make a new repository, so I just took a bit longer than others to find where everything is at first.

 ## Learning Markdown